The Two-Year Standard

 - Co-borrower — Add a qualifying W-2 borrower to the application

-- Non-QM DSCR loans — For investment properties, qualify based on property cash flow rather than personal income
+- DSCR loans (Debt Service Coverage Ratio) — For investment properties, lenders qualify you based on whether the property’s rental income covers the mortgage payment, rather than your personal income